dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ```bash
 python arithmetic.py
 ```
 In this case `__name__` is set to `"__main__"`, and so the functions will be defined **and** everything below this condition line will also execute.
 For packages I find this quite useful as a way to include debugging tests of the functions defined earlier in the file.
-For example, try out the above command.
+For example, try executing `arithmetic.py` with the above command.

 ## Typing